metarex-media/mrx-hosted/MRX.123.456.789.abc/spec.md

 Use-Cases to specify these requirements rather than relying on the good behavior of humans typing into the register.

-#### `specification`
+### `sample`

-A string or array of url strings that resolve to human readable specification(s) of the data.
+A url string or array of url strings that resolve to samples of the metadata defined by this [metaRex] entryß.

 #### `schema`

-A string or array of url strings that resolve to machine processable schema(s) that can be used to validate the data.
+A url string or array of url strings that resolve to machine processable schema(s) that can be used to validate the data.
 If there is no such schema possible (e.g. because the metadata is binary and not text) then a validation service may be published.

 #### `services` - format TBD